chase-seibert/blog/_drafts/what-i-learned-last-job.md

 Finally, here are some smaller, more tactical items that I will take with me going forward.

+- The biggest reason projects fail is lack of alignment with upper management.
+You need to continuously re-align.
+- Treat performance reviews as a year round job.
+You want to have a living draft of reviews for all your direct reports, and regularly talk about the feedback with them.
+This is especially important if layoffs occur unexpectedly; you don't want to add to the number of surprises.
 - Be flexible about team composition.
 You don’t have to create the ideal team right away; especially if there is not alignment with leadership.
 - In the face of ambiguity, a bias to action should be tempered somewhat with seeking to understand first.
 - If you can’t sit down for a one on one with a high-level stakeholder, at least try to put yourself in their shoes.